gvwilson/thirdbit/src/fiction/santas/index.md

 she said as he opened his mouth.
 "You're Tumbly's great-grandson and I am her nemesis.
 Or one of them, actually—she's the sort of person who collects nemeses.
-She thinks elves ought to sit in dingy basements folding paper, but all I ever wanted was *this*."
+She thinks santas ought to spend their lives quaffing hot chocolate while elves sit in dingy basements folding paper.
+There's no room in her worlds for *this*."
 Her gesture took in her cutlass, the bridge, the airship, and all the infinite worlds.
-"If it wasn't for her lot,
-we'd be delivering some of the best presents the worlds have ever seen.
-As it is…"
+"I helped repair this after we crashed.
+I learned how to rivet,
+how to weld,
+how to stretch canvas over a frame without letting it tear.
+It was the best two years of my life."

+"And then I flew home
+only to have people like Tumbly say that
+I should have stay stranded rather than betray our traditions."
-She left the sentence unfinished.
+She stared out the window,
+past the darkening clouds and into painful memories.

 "So—so you're a flip?"
-Finner asked.
+Finner ventured.

-The captain looked at him with absolutely no expression.[^absolute-expression] "That's not a word we use on this ship," she said levelly.
+Captain Snood looked at him with absolutely no expression.[^absolute-expression] "That's not a word we use on this ship," she said levelly.
+"Now, what can you tell me about the robots?
+Where is Clausbeard headed,
+and who are they planning to replace next?"

+[^absolute-expression]: In the sense of "absolute zero".

+"Robots?
+I don't know anything about robots!"
+But even as he said it,
+he remembered Santa Hood pointing the ray gun at him on board the *Dancing Marmot*.

+Captain Snood must have seen the recollection on his face.
 "Alpha Seven?"

-[^absolute-expression]: In the sense of "absolute zero".

-A nearby elf saluted.
+A nearby crew member saluted.
 "Yes, captain."

-"Remove him from the bridge.
+"Remove Mister Finner to the brig, if you would.
-Find someone from Beta watch who has annoyed me recently and tell them to keep him out of trouble."
+Find someone from Beta watch who has annoyed me recently and tell them to keep an eye on him until I he's ready to talk to us."

 A few moments later Finner was back at the bottom of the ladder.
 "That way,"